WHAT WE DO:

 - Coordinate and manage the Qaggiq School of Performing Arts, a series of programs to train emerging and established Arctic performing artists

-- Advocate for Qaggiq: a professional Nunavut Performing Arts & Cultural Learning Hub
+- Advocate for the Qaggiq: Inuit Performing Arts & Cultural Learning Hub

 - Promote the preservation and maintenance of the Inuit culture and language through the performing arts